A Review of Follow-up Actions After the Limuru Conference

 “Investors” are determined in their pursuits of grabbing land, and some use deceitful tactics to acquire land from unsuspecting communities who believe these corporations have come to their communities to “help” them produce abundant food for the community, employment for their children and development of their communities.

 There is power in coalition.
 Although initially conceived by the Africa Faith and Justice Network (AFJN), and brought to the attention of SECAM and our sister organization in Brussels who reached out to CIDSE, the conference created a partnership between numerous religious organizations (Christian and Muslim) and civil societies at the local, national, regional and international levels to actively engage land-grabbing issue.
-It brought together SECAM, AFJN, AEFJN, CIDSE-FAST, Catholic Relief Services (CRS), MISEREOR, DKA, CAFOD, Caritas Nigeria, Caritas Ghana, Friends of the Earth Africa, CIKOD, JINUKUN-Copagen, PLANT, Land Matrix, REBAC, GRAIN, RIAO, AFSA (African Alliance of food sovereignty), Oxfam, and many other stakeholders for dialogue and action aimed at addressing this menace.
+It brought together SECAM, AFJN, AEFJN, CIDSE-FAST, Catholic Relief Services (CRS), MISEREOR, DKA, CAFOD, Caritas Nigeria, Caritas Ghana, Friends of the Earth Africa, CIKOD, JINUKUN-Copagen, PLANT, Land Matrix, REBAC, GRAIN, RIAO, AFSA (African Alliance of food sovereignty), Oxfam, Health of Mother Earth Foundation (HoMEF), and many other stakeholders for dialogue and action aimed at addressing this menace.

 A process has begun between AMECEA and TCOE, a South African-based NGO that focuses on promoting food sovereignty and the extractive industries so as to ensure just practices.
 They met last October – last month, all because of Limuru.
 It shows us the power of coalition and networking.
 This coalition, which continues to grow, is spreading its web to tie up the assault of land grabbers on the peoples of Africa.
 As an African proverb puts it; “When spider webs unite they can tie up a lion.”